KatrinaParsa/Why_Not_A_Woman__.github.io/README.md

 ![pic](https://github.com/KatrinaParsa/Why_not_a_Woman_.github.io/blob/main/Male_Female%20Doctors.png?raw=true)

 Another issue is that people often associate women as the main or only caregiver, and assume that she would be distracted by her family life to perform well at work.
 Therefore, they would also have a much harder time becoming directors of their fields or any other type of senior management position.
 Gender biases towards female doctors is quite prevelent.
 They are held to a higher standard and they don't gain the same respect as their male collegues.
-One main reason for this is that women are assumed that their choices in their personal life will negatively inlfluence their performance in the workplace.

 ![pic](https://github.com/KatrinaParsa/Why_not_a_Woman_.github.io/blob/main/Leadership%20Postions.png?raw=true)